 We have introduced numerous amendments to education bills to reform the law around religious schools.
 Most recently, during the passage of the Education Act 2011, we worked with peers to introduce amendments on admissions, school organisation and employment.
 In 2011 and 2012, we also responded to the recent UK and Welsh Government consultations on school admissions; the Welsh Government’s consultation on the school organisation code; and the Labour Party’s consultation on the ‘middle tier’.

 We have also made a number of legal challenges to the continuing presence and role of ‘faith’ schools.
 In November 2012 we took a (disappointingly unsuccessful) judicial review of the decision to open two highly discriminatory Catholic schools in Richmond-upon-Thames.
 In July 2012, we triggered a European Commission investigation into employment laws for UK ‘faith’ schools.
-And in January 2013, we won an Information Tribunal case against the UK Government over its refusal to publish a list of the names, locations and religions of groups applying to set up Free Schools.
+In January 2013, we won an Information Tribunal case against the UK Government over its refusal to publish a list of the names, locations and religions of groups applying to set up Free Schools – although we are in an ongoing battle to see the implications of this ruling fully adhered to.
+And we have an ongoing case at the Office of the Schools Adjudicator about the London Oratory School’s admissions policy, arguing that the policy breaks the Admissions Code.

 We support local campaigns against proposed new ‘faith’ schools, and to make existing ones more inclusive.
-Since the 2010 general election, this has included the aforementioned campaign in Richmond-upon-Thames, as well as campaigns in Kingston, Malton, the Isle of Wight and Solihull.
+Since the 2010 general election, this has included the aforementioned campaign in Richmond-upon-Thames, as well as campaigns in Kingston, Malton, the Isle of Wight, Solihull and Surrey.
+The Fair Admissions Campaign also has a number of affiliated local groups.

 We are also a founding member of the Accord Coalition – a wide coalition of organisations working for reform of state funded schools to make them more inclusive in matters of religion or belief.
 Accord brings together religious and non-religious supporters of change as well as teaching unions, human rights organisations and high profile individuals.